Find a conservator

 The CAPC accreditation process involves:

-- An interview with a Board of Examiners to discuss your portfolio and practice
+• An interview with an approved Board of Examiners to discuss your portfolio and practice

-Membership applications are accepted at any time, and should be sent to the Accreditation Director (accreditation@capc-acrp.ca).
-All applications are kept strictly confidential.
-Applications should be submitted electronically using a file-sharing site such as Google Drive or Dropbox, or a USB storage device.
+Membership applications are accepted anytime and should be sent to the Accreditation Director (accreditation@capc-acrp.ca).
+All applications are kept strictly confidential, and should be submitted using a file-sharing site such as Google Drive, or a USB storage device.

 Application Package

-- Supporting documents mentioned in the application form within the Application Form.
-The Accreditation Director shall verify that the application contains all the information required, and the Board of Examiners will then decide on the adequacy of the documentation and, as needed, request additional documents such as confirmation letters of internships, work placements and projects completed.
+• Supporting documents mentioned in the Application Form, where needed (your complete CV likely contains much of the information needed).
+The Accreditation Director will confirm the application contains all the information required, and the Board of Examiners will then decide on the adequacy of the documentation and, as needed, request additional documents such as confirmation letters of work placements or contract templates.

 Contents of Portfolio